-- fields list or iterable, names of the fields to remove. - pipe Pipeline, NestedPipeline, or None ttl = None
+- fields list or iterable, names of the fields to remove. - pipe Pipeline, NestedPipeline, or None update (changes, pipe=None)

-'''

-update (changes, pipe=None, nx=False) update the data in the Struct.
+update the data in the Struct.

-'''

 This will update the values in the underlying redis hash.
 After the pipeline executes, the changes will be reflected here in the local struct.

 If any values in the changes dict are None, those fields will be removed from redis and the instance.

 The changes should be a dictionary representing the fields to change and the values to change them to.
-If you pass the nx flag, only sets the fields if they don't exist yet.

-- changes dict

-- pipe Pipeline, NestedPipeline, or None
+- changes dict - pipe Pipeline, NestedPipeline, or None

-- nx bool

-8.1.16 redpipe.tasks module
+redpipe.tasks module